 by Brian Maslach

-While the general population resigns themselves to losing fitness and gaining weight during the holiday season, there’s no reason those of us who value physical performance can’t employ a bit of creativity to continue the quest for improvement despite family commitments, travel, and everything else that goes with the holidays.
+While the general population resigns themselves to losing fitness and gaining fat during the holiday season, there’s no reason those of us who value physical performance can’t employ a bit of creativity to continue the quest for improvement despite family commitments, travel, and everything else that goes with the holidays.

 Introduce Intensity and Intervals

 Perhaps you want to stick with your primary training mode, but could use a bit of offseason intensity work.
 A few short interval sessions can have a big effect while still keeping things fresh.
-Something as simple and painful as a couple VO2 workouts can improve fitness despite limited training time.
+Something as simple, and painful, as a couple VO2 workouts can improve fitness despite limited training time.

 Maybe you want to improve flexibility and have been itching to try yoga, or want to improve upper body or core strength with calisthenics.
 Well, this is your chance.
+Take advantage of it.

 Stay Fresh with Less Stress